hdstcc/AJAHR_official/README.md

 ![Key Idea](./fig/A3D.png)

-Existing SMPL-based 3D human mesh recovery approaches are fundamentally designed under the assumption that **all joints of the human body are present**.
-However, in amputated human bodies, **the joint existence itself is altered**, and conventional models tend to either **hallucinate non-existent joints** or enforce incorrect joint priors, resulting in **severe regression instability**.

-To address this limitation, we introduce **A3D (Amputee 3D Dataset)**:

-* Extends the SMPL shape space by **incorporating real-world amputee body configurations**
-* Applies **joint removal and visibility-aware masking strategies** per anatomical amputation region
-* Utilizes the **AJAHR Index (12 anatomical regions)** to represent each amputated area **along with its hierarchical SMPL joint descendants** ecific distribution (P_\text{amputee})** into the training space, rather than relying solely on (P_\text{human}) from COCO/H36M
+Conventional SMPL-based mesh recovery assumes a fully intact human body, causing instability when applied to amputee subjects, as the model attempts to hallucinate non-existent limbs.

+To overcome this, we introduce A3D (Amputee 3D Dataset) — a dataset that embeds real amputee configurations, applies joint removal with visibility-aware masking, and defines 12 anatomical amputation regions via AJAHR Index, including all child SMPL joints for each region.

-A3D is constructed with both real-world backgrounds and studio-rendered environments, featuring mesh overlays, skin tone variation across different ethnicities, and diverse clothing textures, making it suitable for robust amputation-aware mesh regression under domain variability.
+Built with real-world and studio-rendered scenes, A3D includes mesh overlays, ethnicity-aware skin tones, and varied clothing textures, enabling robust amputee-aware mesh regression beyond standard COCO/H36M assumptions.

-A3D enables models to **learn the possibility that a joint may not exist**, shifting the problem from simple data augmentation to a **redefinition of structural priors**.
-This fundamentally differentiates A3D from conventional datasets such as Human3.6M and COCO, which assume intact human anatomy.

 ## Dataset Access